myanzik/ethonline-hack/admin-dashboard/CONCEPT_NOTE.md

 ### Executive Summary

 The Token Distribution Channel Management System is a comprehensive admin dashboard designed to facilitate the creation and management of distribution channels between merchants and beneficiaries.
-The system enables administrators to distribute tokens to beneficiaries, who can then use these tokens to make transactions with any merchant within their assigned channel.

 ### 1. Project Overview